pigulla/lewd/README.md

 function (value:*[, path:Array.<string>]) throws ConditionViolationException
 ```

-# Contributions
+# Contributing
-You found a bug, fixed a typo or implemented a cool new feature?
-Feel free to send pull requests and I'll merge them.
-Please make sure you add tets as needed and reference the issue number in your commit (please open one if necessary).
-Bonus points are awareded for not breaking any jshint rules.
+You found a bug, fixed a typo or came up with a cool new feature?
+Feel free to open issues or send pull requests and I'll merge them.
+Please make sure you add tests as needed and reference the issue number in your commit (please open one if necessary).
+Bonus points are awarded for not breaking any jshint rules.

 # FAQ